-WooCommerce is essentially a plugin which allows you to turn a WordPress powered website into a fully functioning online store.
+WooCommerce is a plugin which allows you to turn a WordPress powered website into an online ecommerce store.
 Complete with hundreds of built-in features and optional add-ons, it’s extremely flexible, modern and easy to use.
 It’s also completely free, the only costs associated with building a WooCommerce store is the purchase of a domain name and hosting, both of which are very inexpensive and affordable.
 More on purchasing a domain name and hosting, along with details on how to set them up will be covered later in this guide.

 What is Dropshipping?